dacorvo/tensorsandbox/cifar10/models/alex/README.md

 @10,000:  85,3%
 @100,000: 86,1%

-Huge decrease in processing time despite equivalent computation cost.
+Huge decrease in training time despite equivalent computation cost.
-This may be relatd to the lrn implementation (or my bogus calculations).
+This may be related to the lrn implementation (or my bogus calculations).

 Size : 1.07 Millions of parameters
 Flops: 37.08 Millions of operations